 Senior homes in Regina elegantly anticipate and meet the needs of those who are retirement aged.
 A variety of communities here combine excellent care with well-appointed interiors.
-Find the best senior care communities in the city listed below.

 There are a number of different types of retirement community options in Regina and the surrounding areas.
 Here's what you need to know as you look at your options:

 Retirement homes today offer increasingly customer-centric care.
 They are moving away from rigid care models and tailoring their care much more to what you really need or really want.
 In the past, communities may have offered a strict assisted living model under which there were a large umbrella of care options, some of which you may not have needed but for which you were still paying.
 Today, care communities listen much more closely to the wishes and needs of seniors.
 So, for example, if you have a very specific physical ailment, communities will work toward customizing care services to meet your needs.
 If they are unable to provide the exact care you need, they may also offer the option of hiring home care.
 Traditional care level types, such as independent living, assisted living or long-term care still apply to Regina, of course, and these are good descriptors but in a much broader sense than you might assume.

 Many older people in Regina live in homes purchased when they had families.
 Some continue to live on their own, either as a couple or alone, and they may feel empowered by remaining on their own.
 There’s a lot of data, though, showing that living alone has adverse health effects.
 According to some studies, loneliness is just as bad for you as obesity or smoking.
 While making the move to a senior living community may seem like a prohibitive life change the benefits are incredible.